groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/filename/_index.md

 ---
 title: FileName
 second_title: GroupDocs.Viewer for Java API Reference
-description: Represents name of simple file
+description: Represents the name of a file in an archive.
 type: docs
 weight: 15
 url: /java/com.groupdocs.viewer.options/filename/